papr8ka/-lwjgl-basics-wiki/ShaderLesson3.md

 varying vec4 vColor;
 varying vec2 vTexCoord;

-//size of our vignette, where 1.0 results in a circle fitting the screen const float SIZE = 0.75;
+//RADIUS of our vignette, where 0.5 results in a circle fitting the screen const float RADIUS = 0.75;

 //softness of our vignette, between 0.0 and 1.0 const float SOFTNESS = 0.45;